Mahia Nagib

 In the 1950s, Nagib edited the women's column of the weekly newspaper al-Nahda.
 When she founded Fatat Shamsan, it was the first women's journal in the Arabian Peninsula.
 Her opening editorial emphasised the importance of women's journalism in pressing for women's rights:

+She was the managing editor of the woman's magazine Fatat Shansan, which published its first magazine in Aden in January 1960.
+She has thus been referred to as the first Yemeni woman editor of a women's magazine.

+She was a leading figure of feminism in Yemen in the 1960s, and was the Yemeni delegate to several international women's conferences, such as the Afro-Asian Women's Conference in Cairo, Egypt, January 1961.